jagterberg/jagterberg.github.io/index.md

 I am a PhD student at Johns Hopkins in applied mathematics and statistics, advised by Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 I am broadly interested in the analysis of algorithms and statistical models for networks and random matrices.
 You can read about some of my research [here](/pages/research.html).
-This year, I am a [Counselman Fellow](https://engineering.jhu.edu/ams/fellowship-information/) and an inaugural [MINDS Fellow](https://www.minds.jhu.edu/people/#tripods-fellows).
+I was previously a [Counselman Fellow](https://engineering.jhu.edu/ams/fellowship-information/) and an inaugural [MINDS Fellow](https://www.minds.jhu.edu/people/#tripods-fellows).

 I graduated from the University of Wisconsin-Madison in 2017 with my Bachelor of Business Administration in actuarial